Visiting Black Canyon of the Gunnison National Park? Don’t miss these things.

 5. Hike an Established Trail

-No better way to see the park than to hike a trail.
-There are a handful of trails that take you to spectacular overlooks.
+There is no better way to see the park than to hike a trail.
+A handful of trails take you to overlooks.
 During our time there, the ranger recommended Warner Point Nature Trail.
 Although the hike itself wasn’t exciting, the views at the end were worth it!

 6. Enjoy the Sunset from Sunset View